Search Field Guide

 General Description

-Plumage of the adult birds is warm and pale brown overall, giving the birds a "dull, plain-faced" appearance (Vickery 1983).
+Plumage of the adult is warm and pale brown overall, giving the bird a "dull, plain-faced" appearance (Vickery 1983).
 The deep brown wing coverts and short tail are barred, the flanks are buff-orange, the chin, throat and center belly are dull white, and the undertail coverts are plain buff.
 The crown is "finely, somewhat obscurely, streaked with tan and dark brown" (Vickery 1983), and the tail is typically cocked over the back.
 The sexes have similar plumages, with males about a gram heavier than females (species weight ranges from 7 to 10 grams) (Taylor et al. 1983, Herkert et al. 2001).
 Juveniles are similar to adults except that the streaking is less conspicuous on the head and neck and more conspicuous on the back, with more of a buff coloration on the throat and abdomen than the adults (Forbush 1929, Walkinshaw 1935).

 The song of males is a dry, staccato chattering "chap chap chap chapper-rrrrr" (Peterson 1980).
 Among individuals, the song's introduction is stereotyped, whereas the trill is highly variable (Kroodsma and Verner 1978).
 The call note is "churr churr," "chap churr," or "chap" (Bent 1948, Peterson 1980).
 Sedge Wrens frequently sing at night (Vickery 1983).